Deniz-seckin55-new/CLC/README.md

-Warning this file is written by AI, I know I'm sorry I'll rewrite it later.
+## Warning some of this file is written by AI, I know I'm sorry I'll rewrite it later.

+Not the project though, I wrote it myself.

 # 🐾 CLC Language Specification: Function Declarations & Denoms